grigaut/bgc-data-processing/docs/virtual_env/index.md

 # Virtual Environment

 This project environment is build using [Anaconda](https://conda.io/projects/conda/en/latest/index.html), while the package management is done using the Python tool [Poetry](https://python-poetry.org/).
-The only requirement is to have anaconda installed and to be able to able to run commands using the `conda` methods in a terminal.
+The only requirement is to have anaconda installed and to be able to run commands using the `conda` methods in a terminal.
 More informations on enabling the `conda` method in Visual Studio Code [here](https://medium.com/analytics-vidhya/efficient-way-to-activate-conda-in-vscode-ef21c4c231f2).

 ## Conda